apache/incubator-devlake-website/docs/UserManuals/TeamConfiguration.md

 4. `user_accounts` table stores which accounts belong to a user.
 An `account` refers to an identiy in a DevOps tool and is automatically created when importing data from that tool.
 For example, a `user` may have a GitHub `account` as well as a Jira `account`.

 DevLake uses a simple heuristic algorithm based on names and emails to automatically map accounts to users and populate the `user_accounts` table.
-When DevLake cannot confidently map an `account` to a `user` due to insufficient information, it allows DevLake users to manually configure the mapping.
+When DevLake cannot confidently map an `account` to a `user` due to insufficient information, it allows DevLake users to manually configure the mapping to ensure accuracy and completeness.

 ## A step-by-step guide

-In the following sections, we'll walk through how to configure teams and create the four tables mentioned above (`teams`, `users`, `team_users`, and `user_accounts`).
+In the following sections, we'll walk through how to configure teams and create the five aforementioned tables (`teams`, `users`, `team_users`, `accounts`, and `user_accounts`).
 The overall workflow is:

 1. Create the `teams` table
 2. Create the `users` and `team_users` table
 3. Populate the `accounts` table via data collection
 4. Run a heursitic algorithm to populate `user_accounts` table
-5. Manually update `user_accounts` when the algorithm falls short
+5. Manually update `user_accounts` when the algorithm can't catch everything

 Note:

-1. Please replace `/xxxpath/*.csv` with the absolute path of the csv file you'd like to upload.
+1. Please replace `/path/to/*.csv` with the absolute path of the csv file you'd like to upload.
 2. Please replace `127.0.0.1:8080` with your actual DevLake service IP and port number.

 ## Step 1 - Create the `teams` table

+You can create the `teams` table by sending a PUT request to `/plugins/org/teams.csv` with a `teams.csv` file.
+To jumpstart the process, you can download a template `teams.csv` from `/plugins/org/teams.csv?fake_data=true`.
+Below are the detailed instructions:

 a.
-API request example, you can generate sample data.
+Dowload the template `teams.csv` file

     i.
-GET request: http://127.0.0.1:8080/plugins/org/teams.csv?fake_data=true (put into the browser can download the corresponding csv file)
+GET http://127.0.0.1:8080/plugins/org/teams.csv?fake_data=true (pasting the URL into your browser will download the template)

     ii.
-The corresponding curl command:
+If you prefer using curl:
         curl --location --request GET 'http://127.0.0.1:8080/plugins/org/teams.csv?fake_data=true'

 b.
-The actual API request.
+Fill out `teams.csv` file and upload to DevLake

     i.
-Create the corresponding teams file: teams.csv (Notes: 1.The table table field names should have initial capital letters.
-2.Be careful not to change the file suffix when opening csv files through the tool ).
+Fill out `teams.csv` with your org data.
+Please don't modify the colume headers or the file suffix.

     ii.
-The corresponding curl command（Quick copy folder path for macOS, Shortcut option + command + c）: curl --location --request PUT 'http://127.0.0.1:8080/plugins/org/teams.csv' --form 'file=@"/xxxpath/teams.csv"'
+Upload `teams.csv` to DevLake with the following curl command: curl --location --request PUT 'http://127.0.0.1:8080/plugins/org/teams.csv' --form 'file=@"/path/to/teams.csv"'

     iii.
+The PUT request would populate the `teams` table with data from `teams.csv` file.
-After successful execution, the teams table is generated and the data can be seen in the database table teams.
+    You can connect to the database and verify the data in `teams` table.
-    (Notes: how to connect to the database: mainly through host, port, username, password, and then through sql tools, such as sequal ace, datagrip and other data, of course you can also access through the command line mysql -h `ip` -u `username` -p -P `port`)
+    See Appendix for how to connect to the database.

 ![image](/img/Team/teamflow3.png)

 ## Step 2 - Create the `users` and `team_users` table

+You can create the `users` and `team_users` table by sending a single PUT request to `/plugins/org/users.csv` with a `users.csv` file.
+To jumpstart the process, you can download a template `users.csv` from `/plugins/org/users.csv?fake_data=true`.
+Below are the detailed instructions:

 a.
-API request example, you can generate sample data.
+Dowload the template `users.csv` file

     i.
-Get request: http://127.0.0.1:8080/plugins/org/users.csv?fake_data=true (put into the browser can download the corresponding csv file).
+GET http://127.0.0.1:8080/plugins/org/users.csv?fake_data=true (pasting the URL into your browser will download the template)

     ii.
-The corresponding curl command:
+If you prefer using curl:
     curl --location --request GET 'http://127.0.0.1:8080/plugins/org/users.csv?fake_data=true'

 b.
-The actual api request.
+Fill out `users.csv` and upload to DevLake

     i.
-Create the csv file (roster) (Notes: the table header is in capital letters: Id,Email,Name).
+Fill out `users.csv` with your org data.
+Please don't modify the colume headers or the file suffix

     ii.
-The corresponding curl command:
-    curl --location --request PUT 'http://127.0.0.1:8080/plugins/org/users.csv' --form 'file=@"/xxxpath/users.csv"'
+Upload `users.csv` to DevLake with the following curl command: curl --location --request PUT 'http://127.0.0.1:8080/plugins/org/users.csv' --form 'file=@"/path/to/users.csv"'

     iii.
-After successful execution, the users table is generated and the data can be seen in the database table users.
+The PUT request would populate the `users` table along with the `team_users` table with data from `users.csv` file.
+    You can connect to the database and verify these two tables.

 ![image](/img/Team/teamflow1.png)

-    iv.
-Generated the team_users table, you can see the data in the team_users table.

 ![image](/img/Team/teamflow2.png)

-If there is a problem with `team_users` association or data in `users` table, simply re-put users api interface, i.e. (b in step 2 above)
+c.
+If you ever want to update `team_users` or `users` table, simply upload the updated `users.csv` to DevLake again following step b.

 ## Step 3 - Populate the `accounts` table via data collection

-The accounts table is collected by users through DevLake.
-In order to match with users and facilitate the demonstration of subsequent functions, here I construct fake accounts data from the information in the users table.
-For real user collection, you need to run the corresponding plugin service through DevLake, for example, the github plugin, and after running the corresponding plugin service, the accounts data will be generated.
-A sample sql for constructing fake data is given here.
+The `accounts` table is automatically populated when you collect data from data sources like GitHub and Jira through DevLake.
+For example, the GitHub plugin would create one entry in `accounts` table for each GitHub user involved in your repository.
+For demo purpose, we'll insert some mock data into the `accounts` table using SQL:

 ```
 INSERT INTO `accounts` (`id`, `created_at`, `updated_at`, `_raw_data_params`, `_raw_data_table`, `_raw_data_id`, `_raw_data_remark`, `email`, `full_name`, `user_name`, `avatar_url`, `organization`, `created_date`, `status`)
 VALUES